 Who knew that making your own perfume was as easy as blending together a few drops of various essential oils and adding them to a carrier oil?

 There are, of course, a few rules to keep in mind, certain scents that work well together and others that don’t.
-If you want a quick guide to DIY perfume-making,.
+If you want a quick guide to DIY perfume-making, read this post by Karen Gilbert.

 To ease into this new hobby, you could also invest in a perfume-making starter kit that contains basic essential oils, test strips and vials.
-Take a look at this one byand don’t forget that can be a great resource for DIY beauty products.
+Take a look at this one by Plush Folly and don’t forget that Etsy can be a great resource for DIY beauty products.

 Now that you have a few beauty products you’d be keen to try making, you’d need the following basics in place to get started: